Hirsch weight-filtered log crystalline complex and Hirsch weight-filtered log crystalline dga of a proper SNCL scheme in characteristic p>0: Introduction

 \section{Introduction}

-In this article we define a log crystalline analogue of the log de Rham complex of the Kato-Nakayama space(=the real blow up) $Y^{\log}$ of an fs(=fine and saturated) log analytic space of $Y$ defined in \cite{kn} for a family of log points by using the notion of the PD-Hirsch extension.
-We show that this very simple complex like a toy has an important application for the log crystalline cohomology sheaf of a proper SNCL(=simple normal crossing log) scheme over a family of log points.
+In this book, for a formal family of log points in characteristic $p>0$, we define the log crystalline analogue of the log de Rham complex of the Kato-Nakayama space(=the real blow up) $T^{\log}$ (\cite{kn}) of a log analytic family $T$ of log points.
+We use the PD-Hirsch extension to define it.
+We show that this very simple complex has an important application for the cup product of the log crystalline cohomology sheaf of a proper SNCL(=simple normal crossing log) scheme over a family of log points in characteristic $p>0$.